Aircraft type designation for licensing

 2. Aircraft Differences Training - Similar Aircraft Types - Requiring Ground and Flight Training, but no PPC

-After aircraft type certification and operational evaluation (OE) are complete and a TCDS is issued, type designators are then established to be as consistent as possible in consultation with:
+After aircraft type certification and operational evaluation (OE) are complete and a Type Certificate Data Sheet (TCDS) is issued by National Aircraft Certification (NAC), type designators are then established by Transport Canada (TC) licencing to be as consistent as possible with ICAO, the FAA and EASA.

-1. Search the TCCA NICO (NAPA Issued Certificate Online) database (NAPA: National Aeronautical Product Approval)
+1. TCCA Type Certificate Data Sheets (TCDS) - NICO (NAPA Issued Certificate Online) database (NAPA: National Aeronautical Product Approval)

-1. Search EASA Type Ratings and Licence endorsement list.
+1. EASA Type Ratings and Licence endorsement list

 Notes